loldevs/riotapi/README.md

 See our [release listing](https://github.com/loldevs/riotapi/releases)

 ## Get It
 We are on maven!
-Include the following in your <dependencies> in your pom.xml:
+Include the following in the <dependencies> section of your pom.xml:
 ```xml
 <dependency>
   <groupId>net.boreeas</groupId>